mmriz16/Shortcuts/README.md

 | Arrow keys | ↑ ↓ ← → |

 ## About the designer / developer
 Hi, I'm [Miftakhul Rizky](https://redma.my.id), I created [Redma Shortcuts](http://shortcuts.redma.my.id/) to help others charge their workflow.
-I'm a Product Designer on a mission to build products for others that enable them to become more productive and effective · Graphic Designer [@YipYip](https://dianglobaltech.co.id/) · Prev [@STMIKBandung](https://www.stmik-bandung.ac.id/).
+I'm a Product Designer on a mission to build products for others that enable them to become more productive and effective · Graphic Designer [@Dian Global Tech](https://dianglobaltech.co.id/) · Prev [@STMIKBandung](https://www.stmik-bandung.ac.id/).

 ## License
 This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details